Knott's Berry Farm: Post-Cedar Fair acquisition

 Hangtime debuted as the park's latest major roller coaster since Silver Bullet on May 16, 2018.

 Knott's Bear-y Tales: Return to the Fair opened to season passholders on May 6, 2021.

 Since being acquired by Cedar Fair, the park has seen an aggressive shift towards thrill rides, with the construction of several large roller coasters and the addition of a record-breaking Shoot-the-Chutes ride named Perilous Plunge.
 Perilous Plunge had the record of being the tallest and steepest water ride in the world until September 2012 when it was closed and removed.
-Also, in 2013, Knott's Berry Farm announced that one of the most popular rides at the park, the Timber Mountain Log Ride, would be closed for a significant five-month refurbishment, led by Garner Holt Productions, Inc.
+In 2013, Knott's Berry Farm announced that one of the most popular rides at the park, the Timber Mountain Log Ride, would be closed for a significant five-month refurbishment, led by Garner Holt Productions, Inc.

 On May 25, 2013, Knott's Berry Farm added three new family rides on the site of the former Perilous Plunge, including a wild mouse called Coast Rider, a scrambler flat ride called Pacific Scrambler, and Surfside Gliders.
 All three were constructed in the Boardwalk section of the park.
 An old bridge that connected the exit of Coast Rider and the Boardwalk became the entrance to Surfside Gliders and Pacific Scrambler.
 Following the 2013 season, Knott's Berry Farm removed Windseeker and moved it to Worlds of Fun, where it reopened in 2014.
 For the 2014 season, the historical Calico Mine Ride underwent a major refurbishment completed in six months.